paymill/paymill-documentation/guides/paypal/transactions.html.md

 - `shipping_amount`: Shipping cost (in cents).
 Included in the transaction amount.
 Only necessary if you provide a shopping cart and the item total doesn't match the transaction amount.
 - `handling_amount`: Handling cost (in cents) included in the transaction amount.
 Only necessary if you provide a shopping cart and the item total doesn't match the transaction amount.
 - `client`: **PAYMILL client ID** (e.g. "client_88a388d9dd48f86c3136").
 A new **Transaction** will create a new **Payment**.
 If you specify a **Client**, the new **Payment** will be attached to it.
 See the [guide](/guides/paypal/payment-method) about **PayPal Payments** for further information.
-- `require_reusable_payment`: This boolean option lets you ask the buyer for a billing agreement during checkout.
-If the buyer accepts, the resulting payment can be reused for transactions and subscriptions without additional interaction.
-See the [guide](/guides/paypal/payment-method) about **PayPal Payments** for further information.
-- `reusable_payment_description`: Optionally give a short description about why you need a billing agreement.
-This description appears in the checkout page as well as every subsequent transaction.
->>>>>>> Stashed changes

 You can find more information about **Transactions** in the [corresponding guide](/guides/reference/transactions.html).